Cornishware: History

-The exact date that Cornishware was created is vague, but it is known to have been introduced by Frederick Parker who joined Green's as a General Manager in 1919.
+The exact date that Cornishware was created is unclear, but it is known to have been introduced by Frederick Parker who joined Green's as a General Manager in 1919.
 Initially he introduced E-Blue Banded Wares, selling in china shops in 1922.
 The earliest mention of Cornishware by name is in a T. G. Green Trade Catalogue dated 1923.
 By the 1930s, the range was well established with a thriving export business.
 The pottery was widely sold throughout the UK through major department stores and independent shops.

 Cornishware stockists carried a standard range of lettered jars, such as flour, sugar, salt, currants, sultanas, raisins, tea and coffee, but purchasers could request jars with customised wording (for instance, paprika, arrowroot, thyme, mace, viota, macaroni).
 The retailer would then send a request slip to the factory and customised jars would be created then sent back to the store.
 T. G. Green never kept records of these requests, so there is no complete list of customised jars produced.

 The signature colour was referred to as 'E.blue' – meaning electric blue. and in 1959 Sunlit Yellow was introduced to the range.
 In the 1960s new designers were brought in from the Royal College of Art – Scandinavian designer Berit Ternell and, most notably, Judith Onions.
 She restyled the Cornishware range to give it the distinctive shapes that are still in use today.
 Some of Onions' designs are held in the V&A collection, as part of the Ceramics Study Galleries.